Resource Sizing Guidelines

 traffic and proxying requests with minimal latency.
 Understanding how various

-configuration scenarios impacts request traffic, and the Kong cluster itself, is
+configuration scenarios impacts request traffic, and the Kong Gateway

-Kong measures performance in two dimensions: latency and throughput.
+Kong Gateway measures performance in the following dimensions:

 sending a request and receiving a response.
-Kong measures latency introduced
+Kong Gateway measures

-into the request in terms of microseconds or milliseconds.
-Increasing the number
+latency introduced into the request in terms of microseconds or milliseconds.

-requests that Kong can process in a given time span, typically measured in
+requests that Kong Gateway can process in a given time span, typically

 when all other factors remain the same: decreasing the latency introduced into

-In general, Kong’s maximum throughput is a CPU-bound dimension, and minumim
+Kong Gateway’s maximum throughput is a CPU-bound dimension, and minimum

-latency is memory-bound.
-That is, adding more available compute power to the
+is more beneficial than adding more compute power to the cluster.

-compute power by scaling Kong vertically and/or horizontally provides
+compute power by scaling Kong Gateway vertically or horizontally is

 Performance benchmarking and optimization as a whole is a complex exercise that